kenzieryann7/pulsar-wiki/main.md

 # Pulsar
 <img src="media/game-art.png" alt="Planet Scene"></img>

 Welcome to the **Pulsar Wiki**, the official help site for [Pulsar](https://kenzieryann7.github.io/pulsar-steam/).
-This site is a work in progress and may include incomplete or incorrect information.
-The primary audience intended for this site are new players looking to better understand the game.
+Here you can find all the information in the game to aid your travels.

 <!-- ## Links